DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Related Work

-Existing document-level datasets remain limited in size and scope, particularly when extending beyond English-centric or high-resource languages.
+Although there have been several massive-scale parallel corpus mining efforts \citep{banon-etal-2020-paracrawl,el-kishky-etal-2020-ccaligned,schwenk-etal-2021-ccmatrix,de-gibert-etal-2024-new,burchell-etal-2025-expanded}, document-level data remain limited in size and scope, particularly when extending beyond English-centric or high-resource languages.
 Moreover, there is little agreement on what constitutes a ``document''; definitions vary widely across studies, ranging from short paragraphs to entire articles or books.
 This lack of standardization, combined with the scarcity of large-scale multilingual document-level corpora, motivates the need for more diverse resources such as the one we present in this work.
 Before illustrating our data methodology, we survey two typical methods used in creating document-level translation data.

-\paragraph{Reconstruction-based} A common strategy to obtain document-level parallel data is to reconstruct from existing sentence-level corpora.
-Notably, the sentence-level ParaCrawl \citep{banon-etal-2020-paracrawl-2} has been widely used as a seed for this purpose. \citet{al-ghussin-etal-2023-exploring} extracted English–German parallel paragraphs from ParaCrawl, although these are not full-document units.
+\paragraph{Reconstruction-based} A common strategy to obtain document-level parallel data is to reconstruct from existing sentence-level data.
+Notably, the sentence-level ParaCrawl \citep{banon-etal-2020-paracrawl} has been widely used as a seed for this purpose. \citet{al-ghussin-etal-2023-exploring} extracted English–German parallel paragraphs from ParaCrawl, although these are not full-document units.
 ParaDocs \citep{wicks-etal-2024-recovering} recovered document-level data from ParaCrawl, News Commentary \citep{kocmi-etal-2023-findings}, and Europarl \citep{koehn-2005-europarl} for German, French, Spanish, Italian, Polish, and Portuguese, all paired with English.
 Similarly, \citet{pal-etal-2024-document} released a large-scale reconstructed corpus for German, French, Czech, Polish, and Russian---again all paired with English, along with an open-source pipeline for extension to other languages.
-Recently, \citet{ramos2025multilingual} presented \textsc{DocBlocks}, a multilingual document-level dataset covering several high-resource languages by aggregating and applying a rigorous cleaning pipeline to data from public sources.